iamjaimindamor/ReST-API-NodeJS/README.md

 ⟹ A REST API (Application Programming Interface) is a set of rules and conventions for building and interacting with web services that adhere to the principles of REST.

+⟹ This is a project in which user profile is maintained using ReST.

 ⟹ RESTful APIs use standard HTTP methods to perform operations on resources.
 The most common HTTP methods used in REST are: